CSCfi/csc-user-guide/docs/apps/nomachine.md

     * [Visual Studio Code](../computing/webinterface/vscode.md)
 * Some applications are available with GPU acceleration.
 See [Accelerated visualization](../computing/webinterface/accelerated-visualization.md).
-* A [login or compute node shell](../computing/webinterface/index.md#shell) can be launched from the web interface.

 **If you have difficulties in migrating to use the web interfaces, please don't hesitate to [contact us](../support/contact.md)!**